SpikeNAS: A Fast Memory-Aware Neural Architecture Search Framework for Spiking Neural Network-based Embedded AI Systems: Preliminaries

-NAS without training approach was proposed in ANN domain~\cite{Ref_Mellor_NASnoTraining_ICML21}, and then leveraged for SNN domain~\cite{Ref_Kim_SNASNet_ECCV22}.
-Its key idea is to quickly measure the capability of a given network to reach high accuracy at early stage, thereby avoiding the training phase to evaluate the network.
+\textbf{NAS without Training:} Initially, NAS without training approach was proposed in ANN domain~\cite{Ref_Mellor_NASnoTraining_ICML21}, and then leveraged for SNN domain~\cite{Ref_Kim_SNASNet_ECCV22}.
+In this category, the prominent work is the SNASNet~\cite{Ref_Kim_SNASNet_ECCV22}, whose key idea is to quickly measure the capability of a network to reach high accuracy at early stage, thereby avoiding the training phase to evaluate the network.
 It is motivated by the observation that an architecture with distinctive representations across different samples is likely to achieve high accuracy after training~\cite{Ref_Mellor_NASnoTraining_ICML21}.
-To measure the representation capability of a network, the state-of-the-art~\cite{Ref_Kim_SNASNet_ECCV22} employs the following key steps (our SpikeNAS framework also follows the same steps for evaluating the network). \begin{itemize}[leftmargin=*] \item It employs LIF neuron to divide the input space into active and inactive regions.
+To measure the representation capability of a network, the SNASNet employs the following key steps (our SpikeNAS framework also follows the same steps for evaluating the network). \begin{itemize}[leftmargin=*] \item It employs LIF neuron to divide the input space into active and inactive regions.
 If $V_{mem}$ reaches $V_{th}$ then the neuron is mapped to 1, otherwise 0.
 Then, the activity of LIF neurons in each layer is represented as binary vector $f$. \item It feeds $S$ samples in a mini-batch to the network.
 Then, a kernel matrix $\textbf{K}_H$ for each layer is constructed by computing the Hamming distance $H(f_i, f_j)$ between different samples $i$ and $j$; see Eq.~\ref{Eq_Kmatrix}.
 Here, $F$ is the number of LIF neurons in the given layer, while $\alpha$ is the factor to normalize high sparsity from LIF neurons. \item It calculates the score of the architecture candidate using Eq.~\ref{Eq_Kscore}.
-Then, the candidate with the highest score is selected for training. \end{itemize}
+Then, the candidate with the highest score is selected for training. \end{itemize} To achieve this, SNASNet explores the architecture candidates of the \textit{cell} (i.e., a directed acyclic graph that represents network topology and operations); see Fig.~\ref{Fig_Cell_ObserveNsrchNops}(a).
+Afterward, it evaluates the score of the investigated architecture, then trains the architecture with the highest score~\cite{Ref_Kim_SNASNet_ECCV22}.
+However, it has several limitations as follows. \begin{itemize}[leftmargin=*] \item It employs \textit{a random search} mechanism to determine the cell architecture, hence the effectiveness and duration of the search depend on the number of search iteration. \item It has a fixed number of cells (i.e., 2 cells) as shown in Fig.~\ref{Fig_SNASNet_NetArch} and it applies the same architecture for all cells, thus reducing the possibility to find a better SNN architecture (e.g., higher accuracy). \end{itemize}